Home Prehab Exercises

 What to Expect in Your Prehab Program

 Your physical therapist will design a plan based on your specific needs and goals.
 It may include stretching, strengthening, and balance exercises to help you move better and reduce discomfort.
-They can even teach you how to use crutches, wheelchairs, or go up
+They can even teach you how to use crutches, wheelchairs, or go up and down steps safely – so you feel ready and supported when it’s time to head home after surgery.

 The goal is to give you the tools and confidence you need to recover well and get back to what matters most.

-Sample Prehab Exercises for Knee Surgery
+5 Prehab Exercises for Knee Surgery

 If your upcoming surgery involves a joint – like a knee replacement – your prehab program may include exercises that focus on building strength, range of motion, and confidence in everyday movement.
 Always check with your doctor or physical therapist before starting a new exercise routine.